-If you find yourself confiding in friends that “My boyfriend has a drug addiction”, chances are his substance abuse is already straining your relationship.
+If you find yourself confiding in friends that “My boyfriend has a drug problem”, chances are his substance abuse is already straining your relationship.
+If you are dealing with relationship problems related to drug use or alcohol addiction, seeking the help of a professional treatment program can be the first step toward helping your addicted spouse or partner set themselves up for long-term recovery.

 With 20 million people in the United States suffering from substance use disorder according to the National Survey on Drug Use and Health, you’re certainly not alone.

-Before you can meaningfully help a boyfriend addicted to drugs, you’ll need first to restore some order to a chaotic situation.
-We’ll show you how to go about that today, and we’ll then show you how to get your boyfriend the help he needs from a treatment program like Renaissance Recovery’s California addiction treatment center.
+Before you can meaningfully help a boyfriend addicted to illicit drugs, you’ll need first to restore some order to a chaotic situation.
+We’ll show you how to go about that today, and we’ll then show you how to get your boyfriend the help he needs from a treatment program like Renaissance Recovery’s California rehab or a support group to help him learn more and overcome his drug abuse problem.

 How to Deal with a Drug Addict Boyfriend